ARISE-Initiative/robosuite/robosuite/scripts/config/README.md

 * control_freq: Frequency (Hz) of the policy
 * use_impedance: Whether to use impedance control
 * use_delta_impedance: Whether to use delta impedance as the action
-* control_range": What range to scale control input from the policy (will be used as +/- max/min respectively)
+* control_range: What range to scale control input from the policy (will be used as +/- max/min respectively)
+* interpolation: What type of interpolation to use for trajectory planning.
+Can be "linear" or "cubic".
+Removing this parameter will default to None

 ####position-orientation controller
 * control_range_ori: What range to scale orientation deltas (will be used as +/- max/min respectively)